iranl/nuki_hub/README.md

 ## Recommended ESP32 devices

-- If WIFI6 is absolutely required: ESP32-C6
+- If WIFI6 is absolutely required: ESP32-C6 (or ESP32-P4, see note below)
-- If PoE is required: Any of the above mentioned devices with PoE or any other ESP device in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html)
+- If PoE is required: Any of the above mentioned devices with PoE or any other ESP device in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html) (or ESP32-P4, see note below)
 - If you want maximum performance and intend to run any or multiple of the following:
   - a Nuki Lock and Nuki Opener and/or
   - MQTT SSL and/or